peterhinch/micropython-nano-gui/README.md

 sensors.
 The GUI is display-only: there is no provision for user input.
 This is because there are no `frmebuf`- based display drivers for screens with a touch overlay.
-Authors of applications requiring input should consider my touch GUI's for the official lcd160cr or for SSD1963 based displays.
+Authors of applications requiring input should consider my touch GUI's for the official lcd160cr, for RA8875 based displays or for SSD1963 based displays.

 Widgets are drawn using graphics primitives rather than icons to minimise RAM usage.
 It also enables them to be effciently rendered at arbitrary scale on devices with restricted processing power.
+The approach also enables widgets to provide information in ways that are difficult with icons, in particular using dynamic color changes in conjunction with moving elements.

 Owing to RAM requirements and limitations on communication speed, `framebuf` based display drivers are intended for physically small displays with limited